 There’s lots to do in Paris in October.
 Here are some ideas for interesting outings.
 Besides fairs (Salon du chocolat, Paris Games Week...) concerts and sporting events (Rolex Paris Masters...)
-Paris pays homage to art with numerous events including FIAC, Nuit Blanche, Leonardo da Vinci at the Louvre, El Greco at the Grand Palais … Art lovers will be spoilt for choice!
+Paris pays homage to art with numerous events including FIAC, Nuit Blanche, Soutine / De Kooning au musée de l’Orangerie … Art lovers will be spoilt for choice!

 Nuit blanche in Paris

 October in Paris really is the month of contemporary art.
-For the Nuit Blanche event, the 5th of October, contemporary artists take over the City of Light from dusk till dawn.
-For the 18th edition of the ‘Sleepless Night’, a night-time trail will take visitors through various districts of Paris, unveiling one surprise after another: huge artworks, light installations and sensory experiences.
-It’ll be a night to remember!
+For the Nuit Blanche event (dates to be confirmed) contemporary artists take over the City of Light from dusk till dawn.
+The latest edition has much to discover along a trail leading through various parts of the capital: monumental artworks, light installations, sensory experiences … an art-focused all-nighter to remember!

 The art world meets up in Paris in the last week of October each year for the ‘contemporary art week’.

-The art fest gets off to a start with FIAC (17th of October until 20th), the prestigious and must-do international contemporary art fair, which brings together some of the most famous artists at Grand Palais.
-Alongside the main event, other fringe fairs are also organized in various parts of the city (YIA Art Fair, Art Élysées, Outsider Art Fair, 8e Avenue).
+The art fest gets off to a start with FIAC (22 October), the prestigious and must-do international contemporary art fair, which brings together some of the most famous artists (until 25 October 2020) at Grand Palais.
+Alongside the main event, other fringe fairs are also organized in various parts of the city (Art Élysées (from 22 to 26 October 2020), Outsider Art Fair, 8e Avenue (from 22 to 26 October 2020)).
 There’s something for all tastes!

-More information on all the art events in October
+More info on all the art events in October

-Gamers congregate en masse at the Paris Games Week that takes place during the last week of October.
-Considered as one of France’s biggest video games events, the last editiondrewmore than 300,000 visitors!
+Video game fans can join all the gamers in Paris converging on Paris Games Week in the last week of October, specifically 23 to 27 October 2020 at Porte de Versailles.
+Considered as one of France’s biggest video games events, the last edition drew more than 300,000 visitors!

-Also at the end of the month, Pitchfork Music Festival Paris, the indie music festival, also returns to the Grande Halle de la Villette for another edition that promises to be full of surprises (31 October - 2 November)!
+Also at the end of the month, the Pitchfork Music Festival Paris, the indie music festival, also returns to the Grande Halle de la Villette for another edition that promises to be full of surprises (dates to be confirmed).

-In October, the traditional Montmartre Wine Harvest Festival brings a festive atmosphere to Paris’s most famous district (9-13 October).
+In October, the traditional Montmartre Wine Harvest Festival brings a festive atmosphere to Paris’s most famous district (dates to be confirmed).
 The programme includes parades, concerts, exhibitions and tastings.

 And, of course, 31 October is Halloween!
 To help you celebrate, various venues in Paris and the surrounding region, including Disneyland Paris, the Manoir de Paris and the Grévin Paris museum, have a spine-chilling evening in store.